 It's been a slow acquisition of old things.
 Whenever I get the chance, I add a little more here and a little more there.
 On my birthday last month, I recognized the opportunity to get my fix, and went to my favorite antique store, my place of supreme euphoria, and picked a couple of aged beauties for my aged house.

 I came out of the antique store with an antique portrait.
 I love antique portraits!
 And maybe that has a bit to do with the slightly eerie appeal of old portraits, the haunting stare of a soul from another time.
 I also bought another blanket chest to add to my collection.
 This is my first one that stands above the ground on feet.
-We are putting this one to good use housing all of our naughty, yummy goodies.
+We are putting this one to good use housing our liquor.

 Each day since we've had our dark-haired, New England gentleman hanging in the dining room, I stop and stare at him and wonder.
 I want to know his story.
 I want to know where he lived, what he did, who he loved, or hated.
 I also want to know the story of the man who stroked his paintbrush carefully against the canvas, capturing a young man and his era.
 And each day I run my hands along the chipped paint and time-worn surface of the chest and wonder how many hands have opened this lid.
 What sorts of fashions draped the bodies of those that unlocked the chest?
 And what did they store in there?
 Treasures or everyday, sundry items?